Acts 16:16-34

 Here is the generational sin above all generational sins, which is blindness to God.
 It begins as Eve turns away from God with a serpent beguiling her, continues as murder and fratricide enters the world and continues in every book in the Bible.
 It is the first subject mentioned in Chapter Nine:

 As he passed by, he saw a man blind from his birth.
-And his disciples asked him, "Rabbi, who sinned, this man or his parents, that he was born blind?"
+And his disciples asked him, "Rabbi, who sinned, this man or his parents, that he was born blind?" |

 Generational sin — the idea of the sins of the father-mother are visited upon the son-daughter — is repugnant to most people today.
 This is a curiosity, for examples of generational sin are found all around us:

-Those who participated in the industrial revolution polluted the earth, and now all people everywhere must live on a despoiled planet.
+Those who participated in the industrial revolution polluted the earth,

-The most recent generations have rejected the family — one man married to one woman raising their children in the bonds of their mutual love — as the sacred building block of social life, and now people everywhere must live in a world where prisons, addiction centers, and psychotherapy clinics are overflowing with their children — children who were formed in, I should say, deformed in, this miscreation.
+The Baby Boomers rejected sexual morality, and now people everywhere must live in an immoral culture.
+The most recent generations have rejected the family — one man married to one woman raising their children in the bonds of their mutual love — as the sacred building block of social life, and now people everywhere must live in a world where prisons, addiction centers, and psychotherapy clinics are overflowing with their children — children who were formed in, I should say, deformed in, this miscreation. |

 In passing we should note that the Orthodox Catholic Church rejects the teaching of Original Sin, developed during the fifth century, which holds that humans are essentially evil at their conception and birth.
 By contrast, the ancient Church taught, and teaches, that each of us was born to be perfect, good, and holy and that if we should continue in that goodness, we will grow in favor and beauty unto resemblance to God and thence to the Kingdom of Heaven.